This section of the History of Animation covers animation in its most primitive forms. There are no stars, no series, nothing concrete.

 Now, this era of animation has no definite starting point.
 Why?
 Because in fact, animation as a whole is as old as mankind itself.
 Even in early cave paintings you can see that our ancestors were trying to make pictures that communicated a sense of motion or events happening in sequence.

 A step up from that are devices such as the phenakistiscope and zoetrope from the 1830s, which incorporate a sequence of images on a spinning disc viewed through slits.
 The zoetrope has a spinning drum with a sequence of pictures printed around the inside, with vertical slits cut into the upper part of the drum.
 When you spin the disc, the outer part pierced with slits acts as a shutter mechanism which only lets you see one picture at a time, so that instead of just a blur you will percieve a moving image.
-The downside of such a method compared to projection is that you can't exhibit to multiple people at once.
+The downside of such a method compared to projection is that you can't exhibit animations to numerous people at once, since only a few people can crowd around the device to look inside.
 It is also limited compared to the later medium of film because the limited circumference of the disc restricts the length of animation that can be displayed on it; the animation is limited to a short, continuous loop lasting a few seconds at most.

 Image projection was a way to display an animation simultaneously to multiple people.
 As far back as the late 18th century, there had been "Magic Lantern Shows", which were the forerunners to cinema.
 Essentially they were someone moving silhouette puppets around on the equivalent of an overhead projector against a translucent painting as background, accompanied by a band or narration.
 This projection principle was incorporated by Eadwaerd Muybridge, whose Zoopraxiscope constructed in 1880 used pictures painted on a transparent glass disc, which were projected onto a screen with a beam of light.
 However, the circumference of the disc still limited his subjects to short loops of human and animal motion.